hyperspy/hyperspy/doc/user_guide/io.rst

 FEI TIA ser and emi
 -------------------

-Hyperspy can read ``ser`` and ``emi`` files but again the reading features are not complete (and probably they will never be because it is not an open standard format).
+Hyperspy can read ``ser`` and ``emi`` files but the reading features are not complete (and probably they will be unless FEI releases the specifications of the format).
 That said we know that this is an important feature and if loading a particular ser or emi file fails for you, please report it as an issue in the `issues tracker <github.com/hyperspy/hyperspy/issues>`_ to make us aware of the problem.

 Hyperspy (unlike TIA) can read data directly from the ``.ser`` files.
-However, by doing so, the experiment information that is stored in the emi file is lost.
+However, by doing so, the information that is stored in the emi file is lost.
-Therefore it is reccommend to load using the ``.emi`` file.
+Therefore strongly reccommend to load using the ``.emi`` file instead.

 When reading an ``.emi`` file if there are several ``.ser`` files associated with it, all of them will be read and returned as a list.